 At the Bar, Simon has acted for taxpayers and for the Australian Taxation Office in disputes ranging from small individual revenue matters to large corporate tax disputes.
 Simon is briefed to appear independently and together with Senior/Queen's Counsel.

 Simon understands that although cases often contain many facts and large amounts of material, most turn on just a few key facts and issues.
 Simon excels in identifying and extracting the key issues and articulating these succinctly and persuasively to a court or tribunal.

 Simon has a busy advisory practice and has provided legal opinions and comprehensive submissions since he came to the Bar.
-He has also obtained a range of successful private rulings.
 His experience in assessing how revenue authorities or a court or tribunal will view a particular transaction has been invaluable to his clients and is frequently called upon.

 By request, Simon regularly provides well-received presentations and seminars to organisations such as Television Education Network, the Tax Institute, Leo Cussen Institute and Legalwise Seminars.
 He has published several articles in the Law Institute Journal and Taxation in Australia, and is the author of the tax chapter of de Groot’s Wills, Probate and Administration Practice (Victoria).